Master hexagonal architecture in Rust

 Again, don't worry about module structure for now.
 Get comfortable with the type definitions, then we'll assemble the pieces.

-This constructor does what you'd expect, with the possible exception of the Result
+This constructor does what you'd expect, with the possible exception of the result it returns.
+This constructor isn't part of the AuthorRepository

 anyhow is an excellent crate for working with non-specific errors. anyhow::Result

-is equivalent to std::
+is equivalent to Result<T, anyhow::Error>

 , and anyhow::Error